Oleksii-Kshenskyi/dark_hand/README.md

 Also note that Dark Hand rejects URLs without explicitly specifying protocol (`http.cat/404.jpg`) and top-level domain URLs(`http://google.com/`).
 This is done on purpose to ensure safe behavior of the application.

-# 2020 Challenge
+# Useful info

-This project is a part of [Oleksii's 2020 One IT Project a Month Challenge](https://github.com/Oleksii-Kshenskyi/2020_challenge) where I would start and finish one IT (mostly programming except for one month, March) project within one month, one project a month starting Feb 2020.
-This project is the May 2020 project (Run One, which is currently the only one for this project, started on 05/01/2020 and ended on 05/31/2020).
-This is the reason why the only functionality implemented was downloading files (via asynchronous HTTP GET requests), while the originally planned downloading files from / uploading to DropBox was left unimplemented, due to the 05/31/2020 deadline.
+This is a project that had been made from the ground up on the idea of doing it within a single months, not knowing anything about either Elixir or functional programming, or even about networking development.
+It was eventually made within the period of 05/01/2020 - 05/15/2020, just 2 weeks.

 For precise statistics on estimations and time spent on this project, please refer to issue [#1](https://github.com/Oleksii-Kshenskyi/dark_hand/issues/1) of this project.

+For this project's kanban board, see [here](https://github.com/Oleksii-Kshenskyi/dark_hand/projects/1).